fizzy-fifs/CV/README.md

 FIFOLU AKINYEMI

-I am a software developer with a passio.
+I am a software developer with a passion for solving problems.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.

 ## Projects